Saint George: Patronages

-George is also one of the patron saints of the Mediterranean islands of Malta and Gozo.
-In a battle between the Maltese and the Moors, George was alleged to have been seen with Saint Paul and Saint Agata, protecting the Maltese.
+George is also one of the patron saints of the Mediterranean island of Gozo, part of the Maltese archipelago.
+In a battle between the Maltese and the Moors, St. George was alleged to have been seen with St. Paul and St. Agatha, protecting the Maltese.
 George is the protector of the island of Gozo and the patron of Gozo's largest city, Victoria.
-The St. George's Basilica in Victoria is dedicated to him.
+St. George's Basilica in Victoria is dedicated to him.